tanjieling0/tp/docs/UserGuide.md

 <section id="remark">

-## Adding a Remark to a Person : `remark`
+## Adding or Updating a Remark to a Person : `remark`

-Adds a remark to a person in the address book.
+Adds or updates a remark to a person in the address book.
+Each person can only have one remark of any length.

 Format: `remark i/ID r/REMARK`